 - A brief bio (150 words maximum) and CV (2 pages maximum)

 - Please compress your images into a zip file

 * JPG images can be no larger than 1024 x 768 pixels and 300 dpi

-Although some install support will be provided, selected artists should be prepared to install and tear down their own work.
+Although some installation support will be provided, selected artists should be prepared to install and tear down their own work.
 Artists must provide all materials for installation.
-Artists are also encouraged to be present during the 3 days of the Fair to greet the public and answer any questions about their work and for associated programming (Art Talks, public art tours).
+Artists are also encouraged to be present during the 3-days of the Fair to greet the public and answer any questions about their work and for associated programming (Art Talks, public art tours).

 About Toronto Outdoor Art Fair

-Toronto Outdoor Art Fair (TOAF) is Canada’s leading contemporary, juried, outdoor art fair.
+Toronto Outdoor Art Fair (TOAF) is Canada’s leading contemporary, juried, outdoor and online art fair.
 Founded in 1961, the Fair was established to put visual artists and makers in direct contact with the public and nurture artistic excellence and entrepreneurship.
 For 60 years, TOAF has been instrumental in launching artists’ careers and bringing art into people’s everyday lives.
-This free public event has showcased 350+ visual artists and makers and attracted 130,000 visitors to Nathan Phillips Square each year.
-In response to the pandemic, TOAF created a highly successful and engaging online economic platform and programming.
-The Fair continues to connect artists and art lovers through year-long showcase, income generation and discovery opportunities for independent artists.
+This free public event has showcased 350+ visual artists and makers and attracted 150,000 visitors to Nathan Phillips Square each year.
+The Fair continues to connect artists and art lovers through year-long showcases, income generation and discovery opportunities for independent artists.
 The Toronto Outdoor Art Fair is a registered charitable nonprofit organization.

 416-408-2754 | firstname.lastname@example.org